Gigaspaces/xap-docs/site/content/sbp/tableau.markdown

 Organizations often require quick insight into the data to understand the business without involving  the IT team.
-With the [SQL Driver]({{%latestjavaurl%}}/sql-query-intro.html) it is possible to achieve this with the data stored in XAP Data grid.
+With the [SQL Driver]({{%latestjavaurl%}}/sql-query-intro.html) it is possible to achieve this with the data stored in the XAP Data grid.
 To visualize  the data, [Tableau](https://www.tableau.com/) can be connected to the XAP Datagrid through the ODBC-JDBC driver.

-So, on this topic, we are going to setup the Tableau-XAP integration.

 ## Dataset

-We will use the familiar  Tableau users data set - `Simple - Superstore`.
+The familiar Tableau users data set is used - `Simple - Superstore`.
-The original scheme is too simple to show the join capabilities so we made some modifications.
+The original scheme is too simple to show the join capabilities, therefore some additions were made to the model.
 The location information is referenced by the orders entity.
 Here is the schema: